plan-lab-szu/agent-market/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![arXiv](https://img.shields.io/badge/arXiv-TBA-lightgrey)

-AgentMarket is a proof-of-concept implementation of the Agent-OSI stack for pay-per-request agent services.
+AgentMarket is a proof-of-concept implementation of the Agent-OSI stack for pay-per-request agent services, which is reported in paper "Agent-OSI: A Layered Protocol Stack Toward a Decentralized Internet of Agents" (arXiv:2602.13795).
 It implements an end-to-end flow (discovery → quote → pay → execute → deliver) and produces the figures used in the experimental evaluation.

 ## Table of Contents